 Typically in incident response cases and investigations of hacking, it is not the host server (such as ESXi) that is analyzed but instead it is the virtual machines which typically run.
 As a result, information on the preservation and forensic analysis of ESXi host servers was virtually non-existent.

 Vestige therefore turned to its investigation, research and testing skills to come up with a process to analyze such a server.
 Research showed that an ESXi server, which not truly running on Linux, does share some properties with Linux machines.
-Analysis of Linux machines is a known process in the forensic world, so that’s a great start!
+Digital forensic analysis of Linux machines is a known process in the forensic world, so that’s a great start!
 Vestige also set up a test environment with an ESXi server running the same version of software as the ESXi server in question.
 Testing provided information on how the operating system loaded which helped Vestige understand how a hacker could remain persistent on the server.

 A majority of the testing, however, involved comparing files and activity on the server being investigated with a known good server.
 This methodology is one used often at Vestige.
 When we are able to classify and document how a known good program or device operates, any activity outside of that ‘normal’ realm that occurs during an investigation needs to be further reviewed to determine if it is malicious or not.
 The same goes for file comparisons.